masaic-ai-platform/open-responses/docs/OR-With-Obs.md

    - **Open-Responses GenAI Stats**: Contains generative AI performance and usage metrics
    - **Open-Responses Service Stats**: Contains service compute level metrics like CPU, memory usage, etc.

-8. Run any of the curl examples mentioned in the [Quickstart guide](https://github.com/masaic-ai-platform/open-responses/blob/feature/otel-dashboards/docs/Quickstart.md#example-api-calls) to generate data.
+8. Run few times any of the curl examples mentioned in the [Quickstart guide](https://github.com/masaic-ai-platform/open-responses/blob/feature/otel-dashboards/docs/Quickstart.md#example-api-calls) to generate data.
 You should see statistics in the Grafana dashboards and traces in Jaeger.

 9. You can also run examples from the OpenAI Agent SDK by following the instructions in the [Quickstart guide](https://github.com/masaic-ai-platform/open-responses/blob/feature/otel-dashboards/docs/Quickstart.md#6-running-agent-examples-built-with-openai-agent-sdk-to-use-open-responses-api-built-in-tools).